feathersui/feathersui-openfl/CONTRIBUTING.md

 private function myComponent_mouseDownHandler(event:MouseEvent):Void {}
 ```

 If adding a listener to another object, format the class name the same.
 Then, add an extra underscore `_` character followed by the variable or property name of the other object.
-Finally add another underscore `_` character, followed byu the event string and `Handler`.
+Finally add another underscore `_` character, followed by the event string and `Handler`.
 In the `MyComponent` class, to add a `MouseEvent.MOUSE_UP` listener to the `stage`, the name of the listener should look like this:

 ```haxe
 private function myComponent_stage_mouseUpHandler(event:MouseEvent):Void {}